SimpleLegal/react-fetch-flow/README.md

 # redux-fetch-flow
-An opinionated framework for loading states, data fetching and route behavior
+An opinionated framework for loading states, data fetching and routing behavior

 For react applications utilizing react-router and redux